ykim18mica/mica-gd220/lectures/w4-slice-psd-mockup.md

 # Slicing PSD Mockup
 You have your full design in Photoshop file.
 As a first step in converting PSD into HTML/CSS, we will look at how to slice the images according to the column grids.

-There are a few different reasons why we want to slice out the images instead of just exporting one giant image.
-A big image file will take forever to download in the browser.
-Small images also take time to download but they are more flexible to deal with in HTML/CSS/JavaScript.
+*Note that this is not a typical way of preparing your images or your layout for most websites.
+We do this to start thinking about the grid system and hierarchy of webpage elements.
 It also helps you think in terms of modules, which is a crucial concept to understand in web design.
-With that said, this is not the only way to treat images.
+With that said, again, this is not the only way to treat images.*

 ## Cleaning up your PSD
 A few things to check...